teerytko/VO2max/README.md

 *Do not* use supports on anything except the "computer housing".

 <br>Test fit all parts and make sure you know where everything goes; that will make the next steps much easier.

+## Program Board
+When you first get the board, hold down the boot button while plugging it in, and keep that down.
+You need to erase everything on the board before you load the rest.
+From there, you should be alb to use the Platformio folder to load everything you'll need.
+I did this on a Windows computer (a little Beelink with a monitor & display) because I couldn't get it to work on my Mac.

 ## Wire It Up